 - Consistently Exceeds Expectations Reserved for those that consistently meets and exceeds all relevant performance standards.
-Provides leadership, fosters teamwork, is highly productive, innovative, and responsive, and generates outstanding top quality work.
-Must be supported by written approval of the City Manager. - Meets or Exceeds Expectations Consistently meets and sometimes exceeds all relevant performance standards.
+Provides leadership, fosters teamwork, is highly productive, innovative, and responsive, and generates outstanding top quality work. - Meets or Exceeds Expectations Consistently meets and sometimes exceeds all relevant performance standards.
 Shows initiative and versatility, works collaboratively, has strong technical and interpersonal skills, or has achieved significant improvement in these areas. - Fails to Meet Expectations Sometimes meets the performance standards.
 Seldom exceeds and often falls short of desired results.
 Performance has declined significantly, or employee has not sustained adequate improvement as required since the last performance review. - Significantly Deficient Consistently falls short of performance standards.